zhenyiizhang/DECENT/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+The CNV analysis conducted by Ginkgo is subjected to BSD-2-Clause license.
 ```